Submissions and presentations

 You may submit an abstract for the following categories of presentation:

 - Poster (for Conference Day 1 or 2)

 - Talk (for Conference Day 1 or 2)

 - Talk with refereed paper (for Conference Day 1 or 2)

 Description of each type of presentation

 Talks can be presented with or without an accompanying refereed paper.
 Talks at ACSME are generally around 15 minutes long with an additional 5 minutes for questions.
 The total time for a talk and speaker changeover will not exceed 20 minutes.
-Talks are always supported with a slide set – they do not include a paper that is read out to the audience.
+Talks will have to be supported with a slide set submitted before the conference.
 Final details of talk times are dependent on the number of speakers at the conference – details will be sent to confirmed speakers by email.
-If the number of talk submissions is very large the Program Committee reserves the right to award a poster with pecha kucha or poster opportunity instead of a talk.
+If the number of talk submissions is very large the Program Organising Committee reserves the right to offer a poster presentation opportunity instead of a talk.

 Submissions of Refereed Papers will be fully peer-reviewed.
-Accepted and appropriately revised papers will be published in the Conference Proceedings for ACSME.
-The Program Committee reserves the right to reject a paper and award a talk, poster with pecha kucha, or poster opportunity instead.
+Accepted and appropriately revised papers will be published in the ACSME Conference Proceedings.
+The Organising Committee reserves the right to reject a paper and offer a talk or poster presentation opportunity instead.

 The following categories of submissions will be included in the conference:

 Abstract only and non-refereed paper submissions will be subject to review by the Editorial Board/Program Committee.